Rodolfo Castro Player Props: Pirates vs. Nationals

-On Saturday, Rodolfo Castro (.316 on-base percentage in past 10 games, 67 points below season-long percentage) and the Pittsburgh Pirates play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 1:05 PM ET.
+Rodolfo Castro -- with an on-base percentage of .333 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates versus the Washington Nationals, with Josiah Gray on the hill, on April 30 at 1:35 PM ET.

 Rodolfo Castro Game Info & Props vs. the Nationals